 Are ancillary restraints covered by the authority’s clearance decision?

 Ancillary restraints are covered by the DCCA’s clearance decisions, but the DCCA is not obliged to carry out an assessment of such restraints.
 Consequently, the parties themselves must assess whether the individual terms of the merger agreement can be categorized as ancillary restraints.
-Practice in Danish and EU merger decisions as well as the Commission’s Notice on ancillary restraints should serve as guidance for the parties.
+Practice in Danish and EU merger decisions as well as the Commission’s Notice on ancillary restraints serve as guidance.

 Depending on the circumstances, permissible ancillary restraints may include certain non-competition clauses, licence agreements, and purchase and supply obligations.